Skip to content

 Protecting Sonoma County for Over 24 Years – Insurance Made Personal

-March Awareness: National Nutrition Month & Brain Injury Awareness Month
+April Awareness: National Stress Awareness Month & Autism Awareness Month

-As we welcome March, it’s a perfect opportunity to focus on nourishing our bodies and minds.
+As we welcome April, it’s a great time to focus on mental well-being and understanding neurodiversity.
 This month highlights two important awareness campaigns:

-By embracing these themes this March, we can nurture both our physical and cognitive health.
-If you want tips or more information on nutrition or brain injury, feel free to reach out!
+By embracing these themes this April, we can nurture both our mental health and community inclusivity.
+If you want tips or more information on stress management or autism awareness, please feel free to reach out!

-Spring Into Health: Tips for a Safe and Healthy March Transition
+Spring Forward: Tips for a Safe and Healthy April Transition

-March often brings the transition from winter to spring, with fluctuating temperatures and changing weather patterns.
-Here are some practical tips to keep you safe and well during this season:
+April often brings warmer weather and blossoming nature, but also fluctuating conditions and seasonal challenges.
+Here are some practical tips to keep you safe and well this month:

 For Your Home: